Vidvox/isf-docs/quickstart/index.md

 Also note that any `uniform` variables declared in the JSON section of the fragment shader are also automatically available to the vertex shader.

+Further discussion and examples can be found in the ISF Primer chapters on [using vertex shaders to create a rotation effect](http://vidvox.github.io/isf/primer/5) and [using vertex shaders in convolution filters](http://vidvox.github.io/isf/primer/6).

 ## Multiple Passes

 While GLSL is incredibly powerful, some advanced composition ideas require combining the results of multiple shader compositions at different resolutions in order to create a final output.
 ISF adds a convention for creating shaders that have multiple render passes that can reference each other making it possible to make complex creations.